Schulich-Ignite/website/content/blog/making-things-small.md

   - terminology
 ---

 Compression is the art of taking some data and making it smaller.
 If you want more details about common compression schemes take a look at our [definition page for compression](/definitions/compression).
-This article is instead going to focus on howing you compression with code examples, and simple custom compression schemes (don't get excited they're not very good) in python!
+This article is instead going to focus on showing you compression with code examples, and simple custom compression schemes in python!

 The repository for the full code examples can be found [here](https://github.com/Descent098/compression)